lynnnguyen1/NAFLD_gene/README.md

 ### 2. Gene expression analysis
 - DESeq2 package in R for differentially gene expression analysis, with the condition of NAFLD stages (healthy, simple steatosis and NASH) and diabetes status (have or do not have diabetes)
 - Threshold for differentially expressed genes is False Discovery Rate of 5% and log2FoldChange > 2 or <-2
-- Identify gene symbol using illuminaHumanv4ACCNUM and molecular function pathway using enrichGO
+- Identify gene symbol using illuminaHumanv4ACCNUM
+- Molecular function pathway identification by enrichGO and GOplot

  ## Conclusions
-Will be updated soon.
+More than 150 differentially expressed genes were identified, along with molecular pathways associated with them, such as DNA-, miRNA-binding transcription factors, serine hydrolase activity, and insulin-like growth factors, which some of them were also found in initial studies and some were novel.
+These pathways also verified to be consistent with independent studies in their roles with disease progression.

+These data provide insights and biomarkers into the dynamic pathogenesis of NAFLD in high-risk individuals with inclusive data and analysis.